frederic-perez/AmE-dictionary/data/dictionary.md

 __jumping jacks__
 __jumpstar<sup>1</sup>__ _n_ Starting an automobile engine that has a weak battery by means of jumper cables to another car. _My battery was dead so I had to get a jumpstart from my neighbor._
 __jumpstar<sup>2</sup>__ _v_ :five: __1__ Start (a car engine whose battery is dead) by connecting it to another car’s battery. __2__ Start or re-start vigorously. _The Secretary of State intends to jumpstart the Middle East Peace Process._
-__jumpsuit__ _n_ :two::hammer:
+__jumpsuit__ _n_ :three::hammer: /ˈdʒʌmpˌsut/
 __jumpy__ _adj_ Nervous, afraid that something bad will happen.
 __junction__ _n_ :two::hammer: _At 1st junction turn R & head to E to Hapton on Burnley Road._ _Conjunction junctions._
-__juncture__ _n_ :six: A point in time, esp a critical one (often in the phrase at this juncture). _At this juncture, a president might say, the government must decide whether to go ahead with war or to try to solve things diplomatically._ A juncture is a joint or connection between two things.
+__juncture__ _n_ :seven: /JUNK-cher/ A point in time, esp a critical one (often in the phrase at this juncture). _At this juncture, a president might say, the government must decide whether to go ahead with war or to try to solve things diplomatically._ A juncture is a joint or connection between two things.
 Originally used in the physical sense, it has broadened in meaning to refer to an often urgent decision-making crossroads. _At some point you and your partner will reach a critical juncture and have to decide whether to get serious or break up._ It can also simply mean “point in time.” _She had never learned how to drive and, at this juncture, she knew she never would._ _Prep football at critical juncture._ _The game is at a critical juncture._
 __Juneteenth__ _n_ :four: June 19, celebrated by African-Americans as the anniversary of the emancipation of slaves in Texas on June 19, 1865.
 __junior__ _adj_ :two: A person who is a specified number of years younger than someone else. _He’s five years her junior._ _My partner is 15 years my junior and I’m probably going to die before he does._
 __juniper berries__